 You find more information on the project by watching the March 15 presentation to council (starts at 3:08:42) on Youtube

-In addition, Protective Services and the RCMP will be focusing on promoting bicycle safety in 2022.
-Some of the initiatives planned include a bicycle safety rodeo, combined patrols on trails, as well as providing bells and lights to cyclists.
+In addition, Protective Services and the RCMP have been focusing on promoting bicycle safety.
+Some of the initiatives include a bicycle safety rodeo, combined patrols on trails, as well as providing bells and lights to cyclists.

 If you have a question not answered above, please fill out the Contact Engineering Form and a member of the Engineering team will respond to you.